 We welcome comments and feedback on all our content.

-- Feedback and comments: All our apps have a feedback page or button linking to an anonymous feedback questionnaire.
+- Feedback and comments: Our apps have a feedback page or button linking to an anonymous feedback questionnaire.

 - Contact: We also encourage feedback by email and other means and provide contact details in our apps.

-- Complaints: We take any complaints seriously and will always deal with these a senior editorial team level.
+- Complaints: We take complaints seriously and will deal with these at the senior editorial team level.

 For comments and feedback on our content policy please email firstname.lastname@example.org.